Made From The Molds Of Your Feet

 It is also possible that you will notice the issues of overpronation during pregnancy due to the extra weight of the child during the last trimester.
 The good news is that this type will often resolve itself once delivery occurs.

-When you are dealing with overpronation, there are a few treatment options that you will be able to discuss with your doctor to make sure that your feet are as happy and healthy as possible.
-Some of the most common options include
+When you are dealing with either underpronation or overpronation, there are a few options that you will be able to discuss with your doctor to make sure that your feet are as happy and healthy as possible.
+Some of the most common options include:

 - Choosing shoes that are supportive and can control the motion of your feet.
 A good pair of shoes can often work, but there are also overpronation shoes you can go with.